Roy Jenkins: Home Secretary (1965–1967)

-In the summer of 1965 Jenkins eagerly accepted an offer to replace Frank Soskice as Home Secretary.
+In the summer of 1965, Jenkins eagerly accepted an offer to replace Frank Soskice as Home Secretary.
 However Wilson, dismayed by a sudden bout of press speculation about the potential move, delayed Jenkins' appointment until December.
 Once Jenkins took office – the youngest Home Secretary since Churchill – he immediately set about reforming the operation and organisation of the Home Office.
 The Principal Private Secretary, Head of the Press and Publicity Department and Permanent Under-Secretary were all replaced.
 He also redesigned his office, famously replacing the board on which condemned prisoners were listed with a fridge.

-After the 1966 general election, in which Labour won a comfortable majority, Jenkins pushed through a series of police reforms which reduced the number of separate forces from 117 to 49.
+Following the 1966 general election, in which Labour won a comfortable majority, Jenkins pushed through a series of police reforms which reduced the number of separate forces from 117 to 49.
 The Times called it "the greatest upheaval in policing since the time of Peel".
 His visit to Chicago in September (to study their policing methods) convinced him of the need to introduce two-way radios to the police; whereas the Metropolitan Police possessed 25 radios in 1965, Jenkins increased this to 2,500, and provided similar numbers of radios to the rest of the country's police forces.
 Jenkins also provided the police with more car radios, which made the police more mobile but reduced the amount of time they spent patrolling the streets.
 His Criminal Justice Act 1967 introduced more stringent controls on the purchase of shotguns, outlawed last-minute alibis and introduced majority verdicts in juries in England and Wales.
 The Act was also designed to lower the prison population by the introduction of release under licence, easier bail, suspended sentences and earlier parole.

 Immigration was a divisive and provocative issue during the late 1960s and on 23 May 1966 Jenkins delivered a speech on race relations, which is widely considered to be one of his best.
 Addressing a London meeting of the National Committee for Commonwealth Immigrants he notably defined Integration: